Truck Driver Substance Abuse

 Was your accident caused by an intoxicated or drugged driver?

 It is important to understand that CMV drivers and passenger vehicle drivers alike can get behind the wheel after using drugs and/or consuming alcohol.
 Statistically, drivers of commercial motor vehicles are no more likely to cause drunk or drugged driving collisions than passenger vehicle drivers, in fact, they may be less likely to cause them.
 However, truck driver substance abuse is still an issue and has the potential to cause serious accidents.
-If you were involved in a truck accident that was caused by a drunk or drugged commercial vehicle driver, then please get in touch with a Houston personal injury attorney from our firm for legal assistance.
+If you were involved in a truck accident that was caused by a drunk or drugged commercial vehicle driver, then please get in touch with an accident attorney from our firm for legal assistance.

 The Department of Transportation (DOT) requires that truck drivers submit to periodic drug and alcohol testing.
 Unfortunately, many drivers are not tested or tested regularly.
 A lack of enforcement could be contributing to many of these types of accidents.
 Fox News Chicago conducted an investigation of all Illinois trucking companies and found that 120 of these companies had been recently fined for failing to conduct mandatory drug and alcohol testing.
 120 companies is a high number overall, but these were statistics for the state of Illinois alone.
 There may be many other trucking companies failing to enforce drug and alcohol restrictions.